Jorien ter Mors: Short track

 Ter Mors competed at the 2010 Winter Olympics for the Netherlands.
 She placed third in her round one race of the 500 metres and was disqualified in the opening round of the 1000 metres, failing to advance.
 She was also a member of the Dutch 3000 metre relay team, which finished third in the semifinals and won the B Final, ending up fourth overall.
 Her best overall individual finish, is 23rd, in the 500 metres.

 As of 2013, ter Mors has won two silver medals at the World Championships; the first came in 2011, as a member of the Dutch relay team, and the second in 2013 in the 1000 metres.
 She has also won three gold medals as a member of the Dutch relay team at the European Championships.

 As of 2013, ter Mors has one ISU Short Track Speed Skating World Cup victory, coming as part of the Dutch relay team in 2012–13 at Dresden.
 She also has four other podium finishes.
 Her top World Cup ranking is 7th, in the 1500 metres in 2013–14.

 On 13 February 2014, she skated the B-finals in the 500 metres and placed sixth in the overall standings.
 On 15 February 2014 she became fourth at the 1,500 metres during the 2014 Winter Olympics.

 On 20 February 2018, she skated the B-finals in the 3,000 metres relay at the 2018 Winter Olympics and her team set the world record time of 4:03.471.
 Incredibly, their effort for that record was rewarded with a bronze medal because in the A-finals Canada and China both were penalized and disqualified leaving only two A-finals teams to get gold and silver.
 The Netherlands received a bronze medal even though they didn't skate in the A-finals.
 This was her first ever medal in short-track speed skating at the Olympics.
-Ter Mors became the first female athlete to win Olympic medals in two different sports at the same Winter Olympic Games.
+Ter Mors became the third female athlete to win Olympic medals in two different sports at the same Winter Olympic Games.